Introduction

 2. Priming (Optional but Recommended):

-Priming can enhance finish quality, especially when using premium paints that include built-in primers.
+Applying a primer can significantly enhance the quality of the finish, particularly when using premium paints that come with built-in primers.

 Materials Needed: